projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 * Namespace

 ### Enforcement at tenant level
 By setting enforcement at tenant level, i.e. `spec.resourceQuotas.scope=Tenant`, Capsule aggregates resources usage for all namespaces in the tenant and adjusts all the `ResourceQuota` usage as aggregate.
-In such case, Alice can check the used resources at tenant level by inspecting the `annotations` in ResourceQuota object of any namespace in the tenant:
+In such case, Alice can check the used resources at the tenant level by inspecting the `annotations` in ResourceQuota object of any namespace in the tenant:

 ```yaml
 kubectl -n oil-production get resourcequotas capsule-oil-1 -o yaml